-Next Friday, Sept 25th, we’ll be hosting our DevOps roundtable with a focus on methodology.
+My agile methodology and SAP system are fighting: Next Friday, Sept 25th, we’ll be hosting our DevOps roundtable with a focus on methodology.
 One topic that is sure to come up is the waterfall vs. agile debate.
 Sometimes described as methodologies and sometimes described as … ahem … mindsets, they are competing approaches to managing projects and portfolios.
-In many ways the approaches are incompatible, but the fact that the problem repeatedly crops up may speak to a fundamental incompatibility between prevalent management practices and the agile ethos.
-In order to bridge this incompatibility, many approaches have popped up, including the Scaled Agile Framework (SAFe) approach that we have have worked with at several of our larger customers.
+In many ways the approaches are incompatible.
+However, the fact that the problem repeatedly crops up may speak to a fundamental incompatibility between prevalent management practices and the agile ethos.
+In order to bridge this incompatibility, many approaches have popped up.
+They include the Scaled Agile Framework (SAFe) approach that we have have worked with at several of our larger customers.

 While named methodologies can be very helpful in solving this conundrum, there is another incompatibility that we see a lot in our work: SAP vs. Agile.
-It isn’t so much that SAP is architected in a way that is opposed to Agile.
-Rather, the tools and methods the software industry has developed to execute and manage agile projects are often at odds with the way that SAP implementations have traditionally been structured.
-At Mindset, we use personas and story-telling concepts in our design thinking and while I’m still a novice at design thinking, I find that these kinds of stories help me think through how things could be different.
+It isn’t so much that SAP system is architected in a way that is opposed to Agile.
+Rather, the tools and methods the software industry has developed to execute and manage agile projects are often at odds with the way that SAP system implementations have traditionally been structured.
+At Mindset, we use personas and story-telling concepts in our design thinking.
+While I’m still a novice at design thinking, I find that these kinds of stories help me think through how things could be different.
 Let’s do one such activity here, based on a developer persona.

 We start a 2 week sprint on Monday and I take up a user story after our sprint planning kickoff in the morning.
 The story is a small one – maybe 1 or 2 points, and I can probably knock out the development work on a Fiori app in a half-day or so.
 I happily sketch up a technical approach and get down to work making a smaller change to a UI5 application and backend OData service written in ABAP.

 And so-on and so-forth.
 You get the idea.
-If our definition of done on our agile project is that code is ready to deploy to production, there’s a lot of stuff that gets in the way on SAP projects.
+If our definition of done on our agile project is that code is ready to deploy to production, there’s a lot of stuff that gets in the way on SAP system projects.
 How could this be different and still satisfy the need to be able to manage our SAP system?
 Let’s imagine, starting where the real fun began…

 Because my organization requires comprehensive documentation of development changes, I check that the Jira task is properly linked to the commits and that the commit messages I created describe the change.
 We need comprehensive documentation, so I check that our CI/CD process has updated the Swagger documentation of the OData service and the JSDoc documentation of the UI5 application properly.